 Keep in mind: The board is translucent, so unless you’re using the magnets and paper, only one child can really use it at a time.

 Good for: Families that want a unique and different art experience.

 (Best basic option — $$)

-Then I read the description.
+Why it’s great: Sometimes less really is more.
+This simple easel comes with all the standard features; chalkboard side, magnetic dry erase board, a tray, and the option to adjust height.
 Constructed of real wood, this is a durable purchase that even the most DIY-challenged parents can assemble.

 (Most stylish — $$)

-This no-frills easel does not come with much.
-At $49.99 that seems more than fair.
-Store the included magnets and your other accessories in one of the two included storage bins.
+This no-frills easel does not come with much though.
+It does come with magnets and you can store those and your other accessories in one of the two included storage bins.
 Paint, color, or draw in chalk on either side of the dual-sided easel.
 It also comes with a roll of paper for added fun.
 Constructed from real wood this easel will last, making it worth every cent if you’re buying this for your first child.

 FAQs about toddler easels